 Keep going until you come up with multiple answers to your original question.
 This will help you to identify the root cause of the problem.
-This part of the exercise will help you to identify further areas of research and will help you to start to develop your objectives.
+It will also help you to identify further areas of research regarding the questions you may not know the answers to and will help you to start to develop your objectives.